sourabhtomar/Recon/README.md

 You can add some more tools in this script too.

-NOTE: if you face a problem with tools kindly open recon.sh file and give the specific path to those tools according to your tools directory.
+NOTE: if you face a problem with tools kindly open recon.sh file and give the specific path to those tools according to your tools.

-Usage -> ./recon.sh <domain>

-This is do everything that you need to do for finding subdomains.
+This will do everything that you need to do for finding subdomains.

+Usage

+./recon.sh <domain>